ayhanap/wmdRules/loot.md

 - **Socials and Alts**
 	- Socials and Alts does can not earn nor spend DKP.
 	- Alts can earn dkp for mains only if they requested to come as alts to maintain raid balance by raid leader.
+- **20-Man Raids**
+	- These rules are applied only on all guild events.
  #### Loot Prioritization
 - **Loot Prio by Ranks**
 	 - Core Raider = Raider > Social = Alt